 - Pricing is transparent and easily accountable because ETFs are bought and sold throughout the day like stocks at current market prices.

 - ETFs are tax-efficient; over time they may generate lower capital gains than mutual funds because they're typically traded less often.

 - In many cases, ETFs have outperformed actively managed funds over time.

 Like anything involving the stock markets, ETFs do involve some element of risk, along with the potential for higher returns.
 If your savings are targeted for a specific use in the near term – such as a down payment on a home – ETFs may not be the best option.
 If you have a longer-term investment horizon of five years or more, they can become an integral part of a well-diversified portfolio.

 It’s also important to know that if you wish to purchase ETF units on a monthly basis, you incur the brokerage fee every time they're purchased just as you do with any stock trade.
-If you are someone who likes to buy and sell often, these fees will reduce your overall return unless you are working with your advisor under an OnPoint fee-based brokerage program, where you have the benefit of advisor-based, full-service investment management.
+If you are someone who likes to buy and sell often, these fees will reduce your overall return unless you are working with your Credential Securities advisor under an OnPoint fee-based brokerage program, where you have the benefit of advisor-based, full-service investment management.